Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Can I get permanent residency in Laos?

-A permanent visa category (P-B3) exists but has no clear public application pathway for most ordinary foreign residents.
+The P-B3 permanent visa category exists, but no clear public application pathway is documented for most ordinary foreign residents.
 In practice, long-term residents continue on annual renewals.

 Q